chipsalliance/Caliptra/doc/Caliptra.md

   * This signal prevents forward progress of the boot process if measurement submission to Caliptra fails.
 If SoC detects a Caliptra fatal error while the SoC is in steady state, then there is no obligation for the SoC to immediately address that error.
 If rebooting the SoC for such failures is deemed unacceptable to uptime, the SoC should implement the ability to trigger a Caliptra warm reset independently of the SoC, and may use this mechanism to recover.
   * Error mask registers (writable only by Caliptra microcontroller) may be used to prevent error signal assertion per-event.
 Mask registers only impact interrupts when they are set prior to the error occurrence.
   * cptra\_error\_fatal remains asserted until Caliptra is reset.
 Note that, although the HW FATAL ERROR register fields may be cleared at any time, a reset is still required to clear the interrupt.
-* When a fatal error occurs, all volatile assets that are stored in memory (UDS fuses, DEOBF\_KEK, key slots, etc.) are cleared.
-Note that UDS\_FUSE and DEOBF\_KEK may already be cleared depending on when the fatal error happened.
+* When a fatal error occurs, all volatile assets that are stored in key vault are cleared.

 **Non-fatal errors**